5 stars

 What Was Announced?

-Immigration Minister Lena Metlege Diab announced the 2026 Express Entry category-based selection categories today.
-Among several updates, one stands out for business professionals already working in Canada: a new, dedicated Express Entry category for senior managers with Canadian work experience.
+Immigration Minister Lena Metlege Diab announced the 2026 Express Entry category-based selection priorities on February 18, 2026.
+Among several updates, one stands out for business professionals already working in Canada: a new, dedicated Express Entry Senior Managers Category for executives with Canadian work experience under NOC Major Group 00.

 This means that for the first time, IRCC will hold invitation rounds specifically targeting candidates who have worked as senior executives in Canada.
 Until now, senior managers had to compete in general Express Entry draws where younger candidates with higher CRS scores dominated.
 That is no longer the only option.